What Exactly is an Anti-Inflammatory Diet?

 I balk at so many voices who claim you need to do a restrictive elimination diet to fight inflammation.
 It’s overly simplistic at best – dangerous at worst.
 I aim to use the minimum intervention necessary to find healing…because food is a joy and restriction can suck the joy out of eating.

-My first aim is always to get people to remove the hyper-processed foods like sugary coffee drinks, snack foods and fast food and load up on whole plant foods.
+My first aim is always to get people to minimize the hyper-processed foods like sugary coffee drinks, snack foods and fast food and load up on whole plant foods.
 Remove the inflammatory pressures, pile on the anti-inflammatory foods.
 For some, that might be more than enough as the body is always moving towards healing.
 It just needs the right tools.

 Whole foods are rarely the root cause of chronic inflammation; however, they may be making healing more challenging as inflammation and gut barrier dysfunction can lead to food reactivity.
 So any other food restriction, whether dairy, gluten or soy, needs to be tested and applied on an individual basis.
 And don’t even get me started on the so called ‘anti-nutrients’.